-Across the 30 countries surveyed, 3% on average identify as lesbian or gay, 4% as bisexual, 1% as pansexual or omnisexual, and 1% as asexual.
-Gen Zers are twice as likely as Millennials and four times as likely as Gen Xers and Boomers to identify as each of bisexual, pansexual/omnisexual, and asexual.
+On average, across the 30 countries surveyed, 3% of adults identify as lesbian or gay, 4% as bisexual, 1% as pansexual or omnisexual, and 1% as asexual.

+Men are more likely to identify as gay (or homosexual) than are women as lesbian (or gay or homosexual): 4% vs. 1% on average globally.
+However, both are equally likely to identify as bisexual, pansexual/omnisexual, or asexual.
+Gen Zers are about twice as likely as Millennials and four times as likely as Gen Xers and Boomers to identify as bisexual, pansexual/omnisexual, or asexual.